Create a Java stack trace for Wowza Streaming Engine

 Install Java JRE or JDK

 To use this method, Wowza Streaming Engine must be running the full Java JRE or JDK, which includes the jcmd tool.
 By default, Wowza Streaming Engine installs with a custom version of the Java JRE.
-In order to run the jcmd command, you will first need to:
+In order to run the jcmd command, you must first complete these steps.

 1. Download and install the full version of the Java JRE or JDK.